-- there are no public health and safety concerns associated with the use of copper citrate under the proposed conditions of use; - the use of copper citrate is technologically justified; - Standard 4.1.1 Wine Production Requirements is an Australia only standard which has been written to ensure Australia's Agreement with the EU on trade in wine is maintained.
-This Standard contains a separate positive list of approved processing aids which can be used for wine production in Australia.
-It does not relate to wine produced in New Zealand or wine imported into Australia or New Zealand. - the proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act; and - the regulatory impact statement concluded that there are potential benefits for both consumers and industry in using copper citrate which outweigh any perceived costs.
+- There are no public health and safety concerns associated with the use of copper citrate under the proposed conditions of use.
+This conclusion is based on FSANZ's previous assessment of the safety of copper and its subsequent compounds; the fact that copper citrate will be used to replace the currently permitted processing aid in wine, copper sulphate; and also that dietary exposure to copper via wine will be limited due to low residues of copper citrate in the wine. - The use of copper citrate is technologically justified.
+In particular, it can be used to remove unpleasant sulphur containing compounds from wine, and in performing this function has certain advantages over copper sulphate. - The proposed variation for the processing aid may promote international trade in wine and is consistent with the Agreement between Australia and the European Community on Trade in Wine, and Protocol (Australia EU Wine Agreement).
+Standard 4.1.1 - Wine Production Requirements is an Australia only standard which is designed to support the Australia EU wine Agreement.
+This Standard contains a separate positive list of approved processing aids, which can be used for wine production in Australia.
+It does not relate to wine produced in New Zealand or wine imported into Australia or New Zealand. - The proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act, in particular, it does not raise any public health and safety concerns, it is based on risk analysis using the best available scientific evidence, and helps promote an efficient and internationally competitive food industry. - The regulatory impact statement concludes that there are potential benefits for both consumers and industry in using copper citrate which outweigh any perceived costs.